-Fit all the transformers one after the other and transform the data.
+Fit all the transformers one after the other and sequentially transform the data.
 Finally, fit the transformed data using the final estimator.

 - X (iterable) Training data.
-Must fulfill input requirements of first step of the pipeline. - y(iterable, default=None) Training targets.
-Must fulfill label requirements for all steps of the pipeline. - \\fit\params (dict of string -> object) Parameters passed to the fit method of each step, where each parameter name is prefixed such that parameter p for step s has key s\\p.
+Must fulfill input requirements of first step of the pipeline. - y (iterable, default=None) Training targets.
+Must fulfill label requirements for all steps of the pipeline. - \\params (dict of str -> object) - - If enable\metadata\routing=False (default):

+Parameters passed to the fit method of each step, where each parameter name is prefixed such that parameter p for step s has key s\\p.